analogdevicesinc/ai8x-training/README.md

 ##### `quantization` (Optional)

-This key describes the width of the weight memory in bits and can be `1`, `2`, `4`, or `8` (the default is based on the range of the layer’s weights).
+This key describes the width of the weight memory in bits and can be `1`, `2`, `4`, `8`, or `binary` (MAX78002 only).
 Specifying a `quantization` that is smaller than what the weights require results in an error message.
-By default, the value is automatically derived from the weights.
+The default value is based on the `weight_bits` field in `state_dict` read from the quantized checkpoint for the layer.

 *On MAX78002 only, `binary` sets the alternate 1-bit representation of –1/+1.*